Let's Build Resiliency from the Roots Up

 Camping

-We encourage guests to set up a tent on the land for the weekend.
-Come Friday night after 4pm to set up and pack up Sunday afternoon.
+We encourage guests to set up a camp on the land for the weekend.
+Come as early Thurs, night or Friday any time to set up, settle in and enjoy the land.
+We will close Sunday afternoon and you're welcome to pack out then or Monday.

 Schedule Snapshot

-• Friday Evening Pre- Event - Campers & Vendors Setup and Community Potluck 4pm-8pm.
+• Thursday Afternoon Pre- Event - Campers & Vendors Setup and Community Potluck 4pm-8pm, Bring a Dish or Drink to share!

 The conference aims to build bio-regional resiliency by gathering together and sharing in wisdom, food, music, and the magic of Nature.